 Phase 7: Training your employees

 After the testing phase is over and everything looks great, the next thing to do is train your employees.
 They will be using the software, and it makes sense to orientate them at this point.
-Staff that plays a role in distributing goods should be trained to use the new software tool.
+Staff that play a role in distributing goods should be trained to use the new software tool.

 Phase 8: Software integration and migration